Higman-Thompson groups and profinite properties of right-angled Coxeter groups: Introduction

 \subsection{Acknowledgements}

 We want to thank Yuri Santos Rego for useful comments on the previous version of this paper.
 The work of the first author is supported by the Basque Government Grant IT1483-22 and Spanish Government Grants PID2019-107444GA-I00 and PID2020-117281GB-I00.
 The second author received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 850930).
 The third author is funded by a stipend of the Studienstiftung des deutschen Volkes and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044--390685587, Mathematics M\"unster: Dynamics-Geometry-Structure.
 The fourth author is supported by DFG grant VA 1397/2-2.
 This work is part of the PhD project of the third author.
+Finally, we would like to thank the anonymous referees for a number of very helpful comments and suggestions.
+We are especially grateful to the referee who suggested a simplification of the proof of \Cref{fourinvolutionsgenerate} which substantially shortened the argument.